 Hopefully baseball in Baltimore can once again unite the community to focus on being one Baltimore cheering together for the men wearing the orange and black.

-That is not to say that Esskay hot dogs, and crab cakes can solve all of societies problems nor is diminishing the rights of citizens to engage in peaceful demonstrations to stand up when they feel they are being wronged.
+That is not to say that Esskay hot dogs, and crab cakes can solve all of societies problems.
+Nor is diminishing the rights of citizens to engage in peaceful demonstrations to stand up when they feel they are being wronged.

-Regardless of whether one agrees with the protesters or not one should agree that they have the right to demonstrate within the boundaries of the law.
+Regardless of whether one agrees with the protesters or not, one should agree that they have the right to demonstrate within the boundaries of the law.

-It is when those protests fall outside the boundaries of the law that action, even the difficult action of looking fans out of a Ballpark, must be taken to ensure that innocent people are not harmed.
+It is when those protests fall outside the boundaries of the law that action, even the difficult action of locking fans out of a Ballpark, must be taken to ensure that innocent people are not harmed.

 Now if you’ll excuse me, I need to see what sporting event will be aired next without any fans.